compulim/react-chain-of-responsibility/README.md

 If the middleware want to skip rendering a request, return `false`/`null`/`undefined` directly.
 Do not return `() => false` or similar.

 This helps the code that use the middleware to know if the rendering result is being skipped or not.

+### Typing a component which expect no props to be passed

+To type a component which expects no props to be passed, use `ComponentType<{ children?: undefined }>`.

+In TypeScript, `{}` literally means any objects.
+If your component is of type `ComponentType<{}>`, it means [anything can be passed as props](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigbwL4G4BQ+AxggHbLBRiIoBcsNqGmUyCAthMABYCWpAc3oByCABtkEYVDz4gA).

+Although `Record<any, never>` means empty object, it is not extensible.
+Thus, [`Record<any, never> & { className: string }` means `Record<any, never>`](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigJQgYwXAEwB4BDAOxABooyIA3COAPgG4AoUSKAZQFcAjeElQYhKKADIoAbyg4ANiWTIAciQC2EAFxRkwOAEsyAcygBfdmzxk9UMIhQ6+ghyJlzFytZp0BydSRGvubsQA).

+We believe the best way to say a component do not allow any props, is `{ children?: undefined }`.

 ## Inspirations